dsmjs/meta/README.md

 If you'd like to give a talk, but don't have a topic in mind, browse the [topic requests](https://github.com/dsmjs/talk-proposals/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22topic+request%22) from other members.

+## Leadership

+Our current leads are @crolek and @travi.
+Feel free to ping us directly in issues or mention the team as @dsmjs/leads